apache/airflow/docs/apache-airflow/howto/usage-cli.rst

 Commonly, Airflow determines which DagRun to run next by looking up the latest DagRun.
 If you delete all DAG runs, Airflow may schedule an old DAG run that was already completed, e.g. if you have set ``catchup=True``.
 So the ``db clean`` command will preserve the latest non-manually-triggered DAG run to preserve continuity in scheduling.

-Considerations for backfillable DAGs
+Considerations for backfillable Dags
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Not all DAGs are designed for use with Airflow's backfill command.
+Not all Dags are designed for use with Airflow's backfill command.
 But for those which are, special care is warranted.
 If you delete DAG runs, and if you run backfill over a range of dates that includes the deleted DAG runs, those runs will be recreated and run again.
-For this reason, if you have DAGs that fall into this category you may want to refrain from deleting DAG runs and only clean other large tables such as task instance and log etc.
+For this reason, if you have Dags that fall into this category you may want to refrain from deleting DAG runs and only clean other large tables such as task instance and log etc.

 .. _cli-db-migrate: